 Imithetho ebekelwe iindwendwe

-Everyone who is part of our community is required to follow our Community Standards and Health and Safety Requirements.
-We also require everyone to stick to these simple rules for being a great guest:
+We require everyone who is part of our community to stick to these simple rules for being a great guest:

 - Treat your Host’s home like your own